ofiryakobi/debm/README.md

 Make sure you are always up to date
 ----
 **Important** - one of the essential goals for this package is to keep coding free of errors and bugs.
 If code is being corrected, you will not be able to enjoy it until you update your existing package.
-To do that, make sure once in a while to update the package by going to command line, and running `pip install debm -U`
+To do that, make sure once in a while to update the package by going to the command line, and running `pip install debm -U`

-Share and ask for helpe
+Share and ask for help
 ----
 Feel free to suggest, ask, consult, and help others in our Google group:
 https://groups.google.com/g/debm_package